rlimun/starter-pete-thinkful-portfolio/README.md

 This is Pete Thinkful's portfolio.

-In this porfolio, you will find:
+In this portfolio, you will find:
 * About
 * Portfolio
-** Background
+  * Background
 * Contact Information